Business Administration – Supply Chain and Operations Management Program (B122)

 Full Description

-- Analysis of the impact of an organization's supply chain initiatives on its human resources management strategies, policies and practices.
+- Evaluating the impact of a company’s supply chain initiatives on its human resources strategies and policies

-- Interpretation of relevant financial documents and assessment of financial strategies that support an organization's supply chain.
+- Interpreting financial documents and assessing financial strategies to support the supply chain

 This Centre for Business program is part of our School of Management.